RoboJackets/apiary/docs/officers/payments/refund.rst

 Refunding :ref:`Online-Only Payment Methods` within Apiary will automatically trigger a refund to the original payment method, and will also refund the surcharge.

-Refunding cash or check payments within Apiary is only a record-keeping operation and does not move funds.
+Refunding a cash or check payment within Apiary is only a record-keeping operation and does not move funds.
 The treasurer will need to send a check or other payment to refund the member.

 In either case, the steps within Apiary are the same: